 Air pollution hurts Canadians’ life expectancy, says UBC study

-Michael Brauer, a 2017 Wall Scholar, was quoted by the CBC with regard to the study he recently published, Mortality-Air Pollution Association in Low-Exposure Environments (MAPLE).
+Michael Brauer, a 2017 Wall Scholar, was quoted by CBC News with regard to the study he recently published, Mortality-Air Pollution Association in Low-Exposure Environments (MAPLE).
 Brauer found that approximately 10,000 people are dying prematurely from air pollution every year in Canada.
-Air pollution was coined as a "silent killer" -- even though its effects aren't obvious, when combined with other factors and health risks, it has a big impact.
+Air pollution was coined as a “silent killer” — even though its effects aren’t obvious, when combined with other factors and health risks, it has a big impact.

-While at the Peter Wall Institute, Micheal Brauer developed research on "healthy cities" and the relationship between urban form and urban services.
-Michael Brauer's research focuses on linkages between the built environment and human health, with a specific interest in transportation-related and biomass air pollution.
+While at the Peter Wall Institute, Michael Brauer developed research on “healthy cities” and the relationship between urban form and urban services.
+Michael Brauer’s research focuses on linkages between the built environment and human health, with a specific interest in transportation-related and biomass air pollution.